DePaul Post-Exertional Malaise-2

 Disclaimer: This screener is not meant to provide medical diagnoses.
 Please consult with your physician if you believe you may experience Post-Exertional Malaise.

-You will be presented a series of symptoms.
-For each one please rate how often (frequency) and how intensely (severity) you have experienced this symptom over the past 6 months.
+Below are 5 symptoms.
+For each one, please rate how often and how intensely you have experienced this symptom over the past 6 months.

 Next day soreness or fatigue after non-strenuous, everyday activities